 One area I experienced growth as a learner is taking more ownership of my learning.
 At the start of the term, I always did the least work possible.
 I always asked the teacher what the minimum requirement so that I didn’t have to do a lot of work and carry on with other things.
 Throughout the second term, however, I realized that if I wanted to learn, I had to be more of a risk taker and try my hardest on everything I do.
 Now, whenever a project is assigned, I always think “How can this piece of work be even better” instead of thinking “I’m done” so that I can produce my best work possible.

 Something I’m really proud of as a learner this term is my Cool Pool project.
 I’m really proud of this project because my partner and I work very hard on it.
-Another reason I’m proud of this is because my partner and I both had an important role in making the pools.
+Another reason I’m proud of it is because my partner and I both had an important role in making the pools.
 I cut all the cardboard pieces out and Rebecca glued all the cardboard pieces together with a hot glue gun.
 Together, we built a pool that turned out better than I expected and I learned to give other people a chance to express what they think about the project instead of just listening to my own opinions.

 Going forward, I would like to grow further in taking ownership of my own learning.
 I can do this by thinking about how I can improve in something instead of doing the minimum requirement.
 I think that if I grow in this as a learner, I can produce better work at school and feel like I want to learn.
 I can do this by putting my mindset in the right place and thinking “How can my work be even better” instead of thinking “I’m done” and moving on with other things when I hardly tried at all.